As Told By An Expat: The Benefits Of A Second Residency In Panama

 Cost of living is important, but it’s not everything, which is why it’s worth noting that Panama also makes great sense for the would-be overseas retiree for many other reasons too.

 First, the cost of living in Panama has increased in recent years.
-However, it is still a bargain compared to the States.
-You can find local produce, which will save you money and help you to eat more healthily.
+However, it remains a bargain compared to the States.
+You can find plenty of local produce, which will save you money and help you to eat more healthily.

 It’s not uncommon for people moving to Panama to lose weight., if they don’t eat too much arroz con pollo.

-This country is still among our top-ranked retirement choices, regardless of the size of your budget.
+This country remains among our top-ranked retirement choices, regardless of the size of your budget.
 Panama City is no longer a bargain retirement destination, but elsewhere in Panama, specifically Las Tablas (on the coast) or Santa Fe (in the highlands), can be.

-Taxis are inexpensive but be warned.
+Taxis are inexpensive, but be warned.
 Taxi drivers sometimes charge tourists extra.
-Uber is a popular alternative.
+Also Uber is a popular alternative.

 Panama has the best and most modern hospitals in Central and South America.
 Many hospitals in Panama City are at the cutting edge of medical technology.